 Invite Service members/Veterans to share their stories and lessons learned from military service.

-Other commemoration days in May:
+Other important days in May:

+Need a Speaker?
+Questions?
+Contact Kathy@VanguardVeteran.com or (270) 945-7286.
 Sign up for Vanguard Veteran’s monthly newsletter, here.